 Judean Date Palm (Phoenix dactylifera) is a 2,000-year-old tree growing in a Kibbutz Ketura.
-Now the fruit of the date palm was considered to be a staple food in the Judean Desert.
-As it was the source of food and its tree shelter and shade for thousands of years.
+Now, the date palm fruit is considered a staple food in the Judean Desert.
+It was the source of food, tree shelter, and shade for thousands of years.
 During the Roman Period, it became recognized with the Kingdom of Judah.

-The tree so represented the local economy that the Roman Emperor, Vespasian celebrated the reconquest after the First Jewish Revolt (66-73 CE) by minting Judea Capta coinage.
+The tree so represented the local economy that the Roman Emperor, Vespasian, celebrated the reconquest after the First Jewish Revolt (66-73 CE) by minting Judea Capta coinage.
 That is to say, a series of coins sometimes depicting Judea as a morning woman beneath a date palm.
-Actually, the palm tree can appear on the coin either in combination with the morning woman or without her.
-The Palm tree represents the Province of Judea while the women symbolize the Jewish nation.
+The palm tree can appear on the coin in combination with the morning woman or without her.
+The Palm tree represents the Province of Judea, while the women symbolize the Jewish nation.

 Judean Date Palm: The Decline

-Asaph Goor, in his 21-page article History of the Date through the Ages in the Holy Land, mentions that during the Roman period there was a continuing extent of date cultivation in the region.
-Goor detects a decline at the beginning of the Early Muslim Period; especially during the Crusaders.
-When he notes that the devastation of the region was particularly hard on the palm plantations.
-However, despite this, extensive cultivation persisted in Jericho and Zoara.
-Until the agrarian economy collapsed during Mamluk rule around the 14th century.
-Which he attributes to a change in the climate.
-Goor quotes several later, Ottoman-period travelers to the area as to the rarity of date palms; including Pierre Belon, who in 1553 scoffed at the idea that the region could have ever produced a bounty of dates like reported in ancient sources.
+Asaph Goor, in his 21-page article History of the Date through the Ages in the Holy Land, mentions that there was a continuing extent of date cultivation in the region during the Roman period.
+Goor detects a decline at the beginning of the Early Muslim Period, especially during the Crusaders.
+He notes that the area’s devastation was particularly hard on the palm plantations.
+However, despite this, extensive cultivation persisted in Jericho and Zoara until the agrarian economy collapsed during Mamluk’s rule around the 14th century, which he attributes to a change in the climate.
+Goor quotes several later Ottoman-period travelers to the area regarding the rarity of date palms, including Pierre Belon, who in 1553 scoffed at the idea that the region could have ever produced a bounty of dates like reported in ancient sources.

 The Judean Date Palm and the Germination Of a 2,000-Year-Old Seed